dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

 config_args
 """""""""""

-This is the path of the conf file used for the use case relative to METplus/parm/use_cases.
+This is the path of the config file used for the use case relative to METplus/parm/use_cases.

 Example::